Tag: first person

 Ready Player One: Voicing Video Game Characters

-The world of video games is a flourishing industry and one that can offer exciting storytelling opportunities for performers.
+The world of video games is a flourishing industry.
 Tahlia Norrish shares her experience voicing a video game character and why you should give it a go.
 For me, gaming work is so attractive because the storytelling possibilities feel almost infinite.
-The realm of potential…
+The realm of potential exceeds that of stage or screen.
+As someone who grew…

 • Exercises to Stay Creative at Home